mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/user-identifiers-api.md

 ---

 {{% alert color="warning" %}}
-User Identifiers API is available for Mendix Admins.
+The User Identifiers API is available for Mendix Admins.
 {{% /alert %}}

 ## 1 Introduction

-User Identifiers API allows Mendix Admins to perform operations related to user identifiers beloging to their company.
-Such as getting user UUID of certain emails.
+The User Identifiers API allows Mendix admins to perform operations related to user identifiers within their company, such as obtaining the user UUIDs of specific email addresses.

 ## 2 Authentication{#authentication}